Lightning-Universe/Training-Studio_app/README.md

 ## PyTorch Lightning Users

-Here is how to launch 70 trials per batch of 10 over your own script with 2 nodes of 4 GPUs each in the cloud.
+Here is how to launch 70 trials 10 at a times with 2 nodes of 4 GPUs for each in the cloud.

 ```python
 import os.path as ops